Smertig/banana/master/_sources/api/tg/types/video.rst.txt

    .. cpp:member:: optional_t<string_t> mime_type

    Optional.
-Mime type of a file as defined by sender
+MIME type of the file as defined by sender

    .. cpp:member:: optional_t<integer_t> file_size

    Optional.
-File size
+File size in bytes.
+It can be bigger than 2^31 and some programming languages may have difficulty/silent defects in interpreting it.
+But it has at most 52 significant bits, so a signed 64-bit integer or double-precision float type are safe for storing this value.